jaebungs/jaebungs/README.md

 # 👋 Hi, I’m Jae Park.

-## I am a Front-End developer trying to improve my skills day by day.
+## I am a developer trying to improve my skills day by day.
-I'm a front-end developer who cares about a11y and performance.
-And I'm interested in Back-end for some reason 🤷‍♂️😆 Thorugh my professional work, I gain confidence picking up and implmenting a new technology. <br>

 <br>
 I like making and trying out new stuffs. 🤖🤿🍺